yorkeyao/VehicleX/VehicleX/README.md

 ## News

+* (1/2020) We have released the VehicleX source code.
 * (12/2019) We increased the vehicle numbers from 1,209 to 1,362 and labeled car types and color.

 ## Requirements